kazuar/kazuar.github.io/_posts/2015-8-6-scrape-wikipedia-tutorial.md

 argparse
 {% endhighlight %}

-# Step 1: Get countries urls
+# Step 1: Get urls for all countries
 First, we will extract all the urls for the countries' data.

 In order to do that we will fetch the Wikipedia page using the [requests](http://www.python-requests.org/en/latest/) module.